Allan Ramsay (poet): Work

+There are many popular reprints of his most popular work, The Gentle Shepherd, which is set in Carlops and nearby Newhall Estate.
+Bradshaws Handbook incorrectly states the location as Currie.
+Since 2015, a Collected Works of Allan Ramsay (general editor Murray Pittock) has been in preparation from Edinburgh University Press.
+The first volume, The Gentle Shepherd, was published in 2022.
+The following five volumes were published by March 2024: Poems of Allan Ramsay (volumes II and III), The Tea-Table Miscellany, The Prose of Allan Ramsay, and The Ever Green.

 Memorials

 In 1846 Ramsay was depicted as one of sixteen Scottish poets and writers on the lower section of the Scott Monument on Princes Street in Edinburgh.

 Ramsay's statue was erected in 1850 at the corner of Princes Street Gardens and The Mound in the centre of Edinburgh.

 There is a hotel located in Carlops named after him.
 The hotel hosted a festival in his and his son's honour in 2016 on the 330th anniversary of the poet's birth.
 Further festivals have been held there on Ramsay's birthday from 2017.

 A bust of Ramsay is in the Hall of Heroes of the National Wallace Monument in Stirling.

 The Ramsay Obelisk at Ravensneuk on the Penicuik Estate was built in 1759 by Ramsay's friend, Sir James Clerk.